uvicpraxis/uvicpraxis.github.io/metadata.md

 * War

 ## Perspective(s)
 This is a dropdown field with a controlled vocabulary developed by MobyGames that we are adopting for our purposes.
 This data pertains to the clip and not the entire game.
-Multiple options may be selected.Multiple options may be selected.
+Multiple options may be selected, and they should be listed in alphabetical order.
 The options are:
 * 1st-person
 * 3rd-person
 * Audio game